dvreeze/ocp-java-17-learning/doc/chapter09-collections-and-generics.md

 // The diamond operator can (only) be used in the RHS of an assignment operation Map<Long, List<String>> mapOfLists = new HashMap<>();

-// Corner-case (that compiles, and assumes type List<Object>); indeed, the diamond operator is still used in the RHS of the assignment var xs = new ArrayList<>();
+// Corner-case (that compiles, and assumes type List<Object>)
+// Indeed, the diamond operator is used in the RHS of the assignment, which is allowed var xs = new ArrayList<>();
 ```